BenjaminTuckerInstitute/Liberty/2/1/liberty.md

+> "For always in thine eyes, O Liberty!
+>
+> Shines that high light whereby the world is saved;
+>
+> And though thou slay us, we will trust in thee."

+John Hay.

 ## On Picket Duty.

 Road Liberty's splendid offer of premiums to new subscribers in another column.
 "Leaves of Grass" is now sold openly by nearly all the Boston booksellers.
 We have won our victory, and the "guardians of Massachusetts morality" have ignominiously retreated.
 This is well; but much trouble would have been saved, if the cowardly Osgoods had only stood up in their shoes, instead of surrendering without a struggle.